What are Holy Mole peppers?

 What does this mean for us eaters?
 It means healthier mole sauce peppers, and more of them, earlier in the season.
 The hybridizing provides a more powerful pepper with similar (enough) heat and flavor traits.
-All of this led the Holy Mole to receiving the All-America Selections award (AAS) for vegetable in 2007.
-It’s a chili pepper game changer.
+This led the Holy Mole to receive the All-America Selections award (AAS) for vegetables in 2007.
+It’s a chili pepper game-changer.

 What do these chilies look like?

 They look much like the chilaca pepper from which they are hybridized.
-Holy Mole pepeprs are long and slender chilies that grow seven to nine inches in length.
-They age from green to a chocolatey brown in color, and it’s in its mature brown state that the chili gains its value to mole sauces.
+Holy Mole pepeprs are long and slender chilies that grow seven to nine inches long.
+They age from green to a chocolatey brown in color, and it’s in their mature brown state that the chili gains its value to mole sauces.

 The taste of the Holy Mole is similar to a pasilla, but there is a difference.
-The pasilla has an earthy raisiny taste where the Holy Mole tends to a more nutty tang.
-The flavor is present even in its youthful green state, but it grows in intensity as the pepper ages.
+The pasilla has an earthy raisiny taste, whereas the Holy Mole tends to have a more nutty tang.
+The flavor is present even in its youthful green state, but it grows in intensity as the pepper ages to a mature brown.

 How can you use these chilies?

-Obviously, the Holy Mole pepper is bred for mole sauce usage.
+Obviously, the Holy Mole pepper is bred for use in mole sauces.
 When the pepper ripens to its chocolatey brown mature color, it can then be dried and crushed into powder form for mole use.
-You can also use this powder to flavor soups and stews, and don’t overlook it as a rub.
-The nutty undertones help Holy Mole powder work very well as a steak rub.
+You can also use this powder to flavor soups and stews.
+And it’s quite good as a single-ingredient dry rub.
+The nutty undertones help Holy Mole powder work very well as a steak spice.

-But don’t overlook the Holy Mole in fresh form either.
-This chili has thick walls – thick enough to allow for stuffing (though the slenderness of the chilies do provide a challenge).
+But don’t overlook the Holy Mole in its fresh form, either.
+This chili has thick walls – thick enough to allow for stuffing (though the slenderness of the chilies does provide a challenge.)
 It also works very well as a salad or salsa chili when in its youthful green color stage.

 Where can you buy Holy Mole peppers?

-While not common sites in supermarkets – at least not labeled as Holy Mole peppers – being an AAS selection has made these chilies relatively easy to source at gardening centers and via online vendors so you can grown your own.
+While not common sites fresh in supermarkets – at least not labeled as such – Holy Mole peppers, being an AAS selection, are relatively easy to find in seed form at gardening centers and online.
+So you can grow your own.
 You can buy both Holy Mole pepper seeds and young plants ready for transplanting.
 If you’re looking for kitchen-ready dried chilies, opt for buying pasilla peppers.
 They are much easier to find.

-If you’re looking to create your own authentic mole sauces – from garden to stove top – then the Holy Mole is the optimal choice.
-More peppers, faster and healthier, means more delicious mole sauce for you to enjoy year round.
+If you’re looking to create your own authentic mole sauces – from the garden to the stovetop – then the Holy Mole is the optimal choice.
+More peppers, faster and healthier, means more delicious mole sauce for you to enjoy year-round.